Fliplet/fliplet-cli/docs/Testing-components.md

 ## Available to write your tests

 - interfaceBrowser - A Nightmare instance of your widget interface.
-- buildBroser - A Nightmare instance of your widget instance build.
+- buildBrowser - A Nightmare instance of your widget instance build.
 - interfaceUrl - The url for the interface.
 - buildUrl - The ural for your widget instance build.
 - widgetInstance - The widgetInstance as it was saved on the database.